 Every once in a while a product surprises us.
 When it comes to snowshoes, our decades of experience has given us a good handle on the market and let us develop strong and durable preferences.
-For trail-oriented shoes, we look for compact size for easy striding, good spikes for packed-snow traction, and a frame joined to the binding with soft decking and straps for shock absorption.
+For trail-oriented shoes, we look for a compact size for easy striding, good spikes for packed-snow traction, and a frame joined to the binding with soft decking and straps for shock absorption.
 Our favorite trail-oriented snowshoes, in the past, have had this configuration.
-The TSL Symbioz Elite, however, throws our thoughts asunder and delivers a product that accomplishes excellent trail performance with a different suite of features.
+The TSL Symbioz Elite, however, breaks our thoughts asunder and delivers a product that accomplishes excellent trail performance with a different suite of features.
 First, they are indeed compact, with excellent traction.
 That much is familiar and expected.
 However, the unorthodox deck and binding construction of the Symbioz is what surprised us.
 The molded frame is flexible, lending firm snow shock absorption, while the binding attachment is a rigid hinge that we'd expect on more technically oriented products.
 In the end, this strategy works, and works well.

 On packed trails, we simply loved walking in the Symbioz Elite.
 No other product in our test had the walking efficiency of the TSL.